AryanWadhwa05/Aryan-BSE-Portfolio/index.md

 ﻿# Raspberry Pi Image Recognition
-I am using a camera connected to my raspberry pi to identify images and objects.
+I am using Raspberry Pi to identify images and objects.
+These images are portrayed through a camera connected to the Raspberry Pi

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|